RetroPie/RetroPie-Docs/docs/lr-fba-next.md

 ## Dipswitches

 lr-fba-next exposes all the dipswitch options of any given game to libretro, allowing you to adjust them via the RetroArch GUI.
-Hold hotkey (by default, Select) & X (the top button) to access the GUI, and then Quick Menu > Options.
+Hold hotkey (by default, Select) & X (the top button) to access the GUI, and then **Quick Menu **> **Options**.
 You should be presented by a menu like:

 ![](http://www.zimagez.com/full/aaa69d795c1a5e2d817defaa1cf6b75424d4e11b61c059d71a69dbf0077a5a4ba365eb42e08b34d8.php)